 How to Grow Cilantro at Home

 Cilantro is one of the most versatile herbs you can easily grow at home.
-Its leaves and seeds can be used in many Mexican, Middle Eastern, Indian, and Asian dishes.
+Its fresh leaves and seeds can be used in many Mexican, Middle Eastern, Indian, and Asian cuisines.
 While the flavor of this herb can be quite polarizing, it’s still a great addition to any herb garden.

 By following just a few simple tips you can plant, care for, and grow your own cilantro plants at home.
 Read on to find out more!